magneticio/vamp.io/content/documentation/getting-started/deploying.md

         ports:
           port: 80/http</pre>{{% /copyable %}}

-Use your favorite tools like Postman, HTTPie or Curl to post this to the `api/v1/deployments` endpoint of Vamp.
+Use your favorite tools like [Postman](https://www.getpostman.com/), [HTTPie](https://github.com/jakubroztocil/httpie) or Curl to post this to the `api/v1/deployments` endpoint of Vamp.
 {{% alert info %}}
 **Note**: Take care to set the correct `Content-Type: application/x-yaml` header on the POST request.
 Vamp is kinda strict with regard to content types, because we support JSON and YAML so we need to know what you are sending.
 {{% /alert %}}

+Using `curl`:

+<pre>curl -v -X POST --data-binary @sava.yaml -H "Content-Type: application/x-yaml" http://192.168.59.103:8081/api/v1/deployments</pre>

+Using `httpie`

+<pre>http POST http://192.168.59.103:8081/api/v1/deployments Content-Type:application/x-yaml < sava.yaml</pre>

 After POST-ing, Vamp should respond with a `202 Accepted` message and return a JSON blob similar to the blob below.
 This means Vamp is trying to deploy your container.
 You'll notice some parts are filled in for you,